What safety and protection do gloves provide for a rider?

 Your comfort can be more compromised the longer you spend on the bike.
 The position we ride in (with our wrists extended) means that there is stretch on nerves that feed into your palm.
 The longer on the bike, the longer these nerves are on stretch.
 The combination of this stretch of nerves as well as the compression from the pressure on the palm can cause problems such as pins and needles or numbness.
 Gloves provide cushioning which relieves the pressure/compression through your palms.
 This can protect some important nerves (ulnar, median) from compression type injury.
 Gloves also protect from the onset of any blisters or rubbing on the hands (more common in warm summer months).

 Don’t rely totally on ‘protecting’ your hands with gloves.
 You need to also think about your grip on the handlebar.
 This grip should be light and relaxed.
 This can be achieved by maintaining an ‘A’ position when you ride.
 This position encourages core control through a good low back and mid back position providing you with the base you need to not lean heavily on your arms and grip too hard.
 Also when you spend a lot of time on your bike – big day rides, multi-day rides – it is important to regularly adjust your grip and be aware that as you get tired you may “lean” more heavily on your handlebars.
 Be aware that downhill riding for prolonged periods of time puts more weight and therefore pressure into your hands.

-Womens bike gloves not only provide warmth in cold weather but help deal with warmth in hot conditions.
+Bike gloves not only provide warmth in cold weather but help deal with heat in hot conditions.